mapninja/GISDay2015/ReadMe.md

 ##Track 2: Workshops (Branner Teaching Corner, 2nd Floor)

 ###11am - 12 noon "Mapping with Google Fusion Tables"
-Learn how to use Mapbox to make maps for th web!
-We'll learn how to style street maps, visualize data on top of it and share maps on the web and mobile.
-All you need to bring for this workshop is a computer.
-Programming skills optional :)

 ###12 noon - 1:30pm TBD